Guanine nucleotide binding proteins (G

 domain receptors to intracellular

-cascades, including neurotransmitter, growth factor, and hormone signaling pathways (for a recent review, see Rosenbaum,
+cascades, including neurotransmitter, growth factor, and hormone signaling pathways (for review, see Neves, Ram, and

-Rasmussen, and Kobilka 2009).
-Heterotrimeric G proteins are composed of three
+Kobilka 2009).
+Heterotrimeric G proteins are composed of three subunits, Gα,

-subunits, Gα, Gß, and Gγ (Figure 1); each of the subunits has many
+Gß, and Gγ (Figure 1); each of the subunits has many different family members.

 Figure 1.
 Schematic of